Chronic Lung Disease in Premature Babies

 Key points about chronic lung disease in premature babies

-- This condition happens when a breathing machine and oxygen injure your premature baby’s lungs.
+- This condition happens when a breathing machine or oxygen injures your premature baby’s

 - Treatment may include extra oxygen, a breathing machine, and surfactant replacement.